mills32/M3D-for-PlayStation-Portable/README.md

 **<ins>OPENTRI:</ins>** I just used the particle system from this lib, because I could not make it work from the library included in pspsdk.

-**<ins>LICENSE:</ins>** I don't care a lot about licenses, just want people to use the PSP, so read whatever licenses OSL, AMG and Bullet have.
+**<ins>LICENSE:</ins>** I don't care a lot about licenses, just want people to use the PSP, so read whatever licenses OSL, AMG, OpenTRI and Bullet have.
 About the code I added...
 I don't like commercial uses, but people can (and will) do whatever they want with it.

 ## FUNCTIONS